-Chapter 4 TR 5 Active Transportation a, b, f, and g Chapter 4 TR 13 Infrastructure Design
+Chapter 4 TR 5 Active Transportation a, b, f, and g

+Chapter 4 TR 13 Infrastructure Design

 The Shiloh Hills Neighborhood consists of several clusters of developments that were annexed by the City of Spokane over several years.
 These sections of Shiloh Hills were developed without the Comprehensive Plan and City of Spokane's current municipal codes.
-As an example, the Bluegrass area does not conform to the Chapter 12 section PRS 5.1 Recreation Opportunities: Provide and improve recreational opportunities that are easily accessible to all citizens of Spokane.
-This area on the east side of N Nevada is not accessible to the current parks in Shiloh Hills
+As an example, the Bluegrass area does not conform to the Chapter 12 section PRS 5.1 Recreation Opportunities:

+"Provide and improve recreational opportunities that are easily accessible to all citizens of Spokane."
+This area on the east side of N Nevada is not accessible to the current parks in Shiloh Hills Neighborhood.
-Neighborhood.

-Shiloh Hills Neighborhood has 15.1 park acres for about 17,000 residents; Spokane currently provides 5.8 acres of developed park land per 1,000 people.
-Shiloh Hills is 83 acres short of the City's average developed park land.
-(This shortfall of park space is covered in the Park section of this neighborhood plan and also in the Spokane Parks And

-Natural Lands Master Plan)
+The Shiloh Hills Neighborhood encompasses 15.1 acres of park land serving approximately 17,000 residents; Spokane presently offers 5.8 acres of developed park space for every 1,000 individuals.
+Shiloh Hills falls short by 83 acres compared to the City's average of developed park land.
+(This deficiency in park space is addressed in the Park section of this neighborhood plan as well as in the Spokane Parks And Natural Lands Master Plan)

-The Shiloh Hills Neighborhood Council must work with the City of Spokane to increase the connectivity short falls in the Shiloh Hills Neighborhood and bring these services up to the average in the other parts of Spokane; in compliance with the Comprehensive Plan; in line with national best practices published in NACTO Design Guides and by the Federal Highway Administration, as well as best practices found in other cities.
+The Shiloh Hills Neighborhood Council needs to collaborate with the City of Spokane to address the connectivity deficiencies in our Shiloh Hills Neighborhood and elevate these services to match the average levels found in other areas of Spokane; this should be done in accordance with the Comprehensive Plan and aligned with national best practices outlined in NACTO Design Guides and by the Federal Highway Administration, along with effective strategies identified in other cities.